SpectraL519/pypformat/README.md

 > [!IMPORTANT]
 >
 > - The minimum (tested) python version required to use the `PyPformat` package is **3.9**.
-> - The complete functionality of the `PyPformat` package (including all format configuration options) is described in the [PyPformat - Usage](/docs/usage.md) document.
+> - The complete functionality of the `PyPformat` package (including all format configuration options) is described in [PyPformat - Usage](/docs/usage.md) and [PyPformat - Utility](/docs/utility.md) documents.
 > - While the `PyPformat` package is already quite versatile and customizable, its development is ongoing.
-A detailed list of the planned features/improvements can be found in the [PyPformat - TODO](/docs/todo.md) document.
+A detailed list of the planned features/improvements can be found in the [PyPformat - TODO](/docs/todo.md) document (please note that this list is not fixed and may be expanded).

 <br />
 <br />